 Unfortunately, many of your DNA matches will not have a linked tree.
 In 2020, I did statistical analysis across my DNA matches.
 Only 44% had a linked public tree.

-You can read more of my 2020 analysis in this article: an in-depth article on the essential set-up of an Ancestry tree.
+You can read more analysis in this article on the importance of having a linked searchable Ancestry tree.
 The percentage has been fairly consistent over the last few years. in 2018, my statistics showed 40% of matches with a linked tree.

 Some of my matches may be solely interested in ethnicity.
 But I think that many may simply not be aware of the benefits a linked tree brings to researching and building your family tree.
 Don’t make that mistake!